MadMatcher/MadLib/docs/madlib-technical-guide.md

 save_dataframe(dataframe=feature_vectors_df,  path=str(Path(__file__).parent / 'feature_vectors_df.parquet'))
 ```
 This will create a file called 'feature_vectors_df.parquet' in the directory where your Python script lives (using spark-submit) on your master node.

 #### load_dataframe(path, df_type)

-Load a DataFrame from disk based on the specified type.

 ```python
 from MadLib import load_dataframe